crozone/iMac-G3-PC-Conversion/README.md

 ### RGB Lights

-No RGB in this build... instead it's all Ultra-Violet 😎.
+~~No~~ Only a little RGB in this build... as a treat.
+Instead it's mostly Ultra-Violet 😎.
 The water cooling additive is Mayhems X1 concentrate UV green (or maybe red).